-We have recently published articles explaining the particular things to look for in both an individual bond and also the issuer of a bond, when evaluating an investment.
+We have previously published articles explaining the particular things to look for in both an individual bond and the issuer of a bond when evaluating an investment.

 Bonds can have a number of pre-determined milestones built into the documentation which are important for investors to consider, such as early calls, but there are also other events that can make changes to the way investors view a bond.